-The authors are grateful to Fan-Chin Lin for facilitating collaboration between the University of Colorado and Seoul National University.
-DK, JN, WW, YZ, and LZ all had extended work visits to the University of Colorado during which aspects of this work were completed, and they thank the following funding agencies for supported their visits: Chinese Geological Survey, National Science Foundation of China and China Scholarship Council.
+The authors are grateful to two anonymous reviewers for insightful comments that helped to improve this paper and to Jiayi Xie at University of Colorado Boulder for helping produce Fig. 5.
+DK, JN, WW, YZ and LZ all had extended work visits to the University of

+Colorado during which aspects of this work were completed, and they thank the following funding agencies for supported their visits: Chinese Geological Survey, National Science Foundation of China (NSFC) and China Scholarship Council.
 Aspects of this research were supported by NSF grant EAR-1246925 at the University of Colorado at Boulder.
-The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata, and/or derived products used in this study.
+The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata and/or derived products used in this study.
 IRIS Data Services are funded through the Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) Proposal of the National Science Foundation under Cooperative Agreement EAR-1261681.
-China Array waveform data and some of the CEA array waveform data were provided by the Data Management Center of the China National Seismic Network at the Institute of Geophysics and China Seismic Array Data Management Center at the Institute of Geophysics, China Earthquake Administration (Zheng et al., 2010a).
+China Array waveform data and some of the CEA array waveform data were provided by the Data Management Center of the China National Seismic Network at the Institute of Geophysics and China Seismic Array Data Management Center at the Institute of Geophysics, China Earthquake Administration (Zheng et al. 2010a).
 The China Array Project was supported by China National Special Fund for Earthquake Scientific Research in Public Interest (201008011) and WW's contribution has been supported by NSFC grant 41374070.
 YZ's contribution has been supported by NSFC grants 41422401 and 41174086.
-YK acknowledges National Research Foundation of Korea Grant funded by the Korean Government (MEST) (NRF-2014S1A2A2027609), and also acknowledges NECIS website (in Korean) for the data.
+YK acknowledges National Research Foundation of Korea Grant funded by the Korean Government (NRF-2014S1A2A2027609), and also acknowledges the National Earthquake Comprehensive Information System (NECIS) website (in Korean) for the data.
 This work utilized the Janus supercomputer, which is supported by the National Science Foundation (award number CNS-0821794), the University of Colorado at Boulder, the University of Colorado Denver and the National Center for Atmospheric Research.
 The Janus supercomputer is operated by the University of Colorado at Boulder.